Orthogonal calibration via posterior projections with applications to the Schwarzschild model: Orthogonal calibration of computer models

-\cite{tuo2016theoretical} proved that vanilla Gaussian process priors over the bias $b_{\theta}(\cdot)$ may lead to inaccurate inference on \change[ab]{$\theta$}{$\theta^*$}, \note[ab]{\cred ** should we call this $t^*$, as introduced before?
-I think we need to use separate notation for the target of estimation and the generic parameter.
-Update: see also comment in Prop 3.2.} \note[ac]{I defined $t^*$ as the true parameter when the computer model is exact; wanted to distinguish it from the case when $t^*$ does not exist and our parameter is $\theta$ which is the minimizer of the $L^2$ loss. } defined as the minimizer of the loss function discussed above, even when observations are available for a large number of points $n$.
-This is mainly due to the fact that a generic Gaussian process on the bias function is not guaranteed to satisfy the orthogonality condition \eqref{eq:orthogonal_bias}.
-In light of this, \cite{plumlee2017bayesian} advocated a modified covariance kernel for $b_{\theta}(\cdot)$ such that realizations of such a Gaussian process prior satisfy \eqref{eq:orthogonal_bias} almost surely, \change[ab]{based on the author's previous work}{see also} \cite{plumlee2018orthogonal}.
-This modified covariance kernel is
+\cite{tuo2016theoretical} proved that vanilla Gaussian process prior over the bias $b_{\theta}(\cdot)$ may lead to inaccurate inference on \change[ab]{$\theta$}{$\theta^*$}, defined as the minimizer of the loss function discussed above, even when observations are available for a large number of points $n$.
+This is due to the fact that without added restrictions on $b_\theta$, $\theta$ is not identifiable in \eqref{eq:kennedy_ohagan}.